wufanalinx/VD100/demo/course_s1/Documents/course_s1_EN.rst

 2) Add and configure some basic peripherals of PS and PL in Vivado, or need to add customized peripherals.

 3) Generate the top-level HDL file in Vivado and add the constraint file.
-Then compile and generate bitstream file (*.pdi).
+Then compile and generate bitstream file ( XX.pdi).

 4) Export the hardware information to the Vitis software development environment.
 In the Vitis environment, you can write some debugging software to verify the hardware and software, and combine the bitstream files to debug the Versal system alone.